July 11, 2025

 In 2016, the Town of Putnam Valley passed a law mandating that all homes in the Roaring Brook Lake District pump out their septic tanks every five years.
 Starting in 2017, district residents saw septic trucks winding their way around the lake multiple times a week.
 Our Lake Manager, A.J.
 Reyes, was impressed by the positive impact of that surge of septic pumping on the quality of our lake.

 The Fund for RBL regularly asks the Town to provide information about compliance with the pumping law.
-Currently, We about 20 homes out of about 300 in the district are not in compliance.
+Currently, about 20 homes out of about 300 in the district are not in compliance.
 The initial fine can be as much as $500; subsequent fines can rise to $1,500.

 Our research indicates that pumping tanks every three years is considered “best practice” and would be even more advantageous to our community, especially given that our septic fields drain into our lake.
 According to the NYS Department of Health, “A septic tank should be pumped out every two to three years.”